 Since this pole of feeling-content is manifest earlier in history than the elements of the second pole, it makes sense to address it first (as Rudolf Otto does).

-However, by putting this pole in a primary position, we do not mean to imply that it is more important or powerful than the elements of the second (more positive) pole in a mature person or culture (addressed here).
+However, by putting the mysterium tremendum in a primary position, we do not mean to imply that it is more important or powerful than the elements of the second (more positive) pole in a mature person or culture.

 Otto is in fundamental agreement with William James about the most basic appearance of the numen (though he thinks that James’ analysis is somewhat unnuanced), and so he quotes James as follows: